-Regulation A (also referred to as Reg A, Regulation A+ or Reg A+) is a form of equity crowdfunding that allows businesses to advertise, sell and issue securities in their company to both non-accredited and accredited investors.
+Regulation A (Reg A, Regulation A+ or Reg A+) is a form of equity crowdfunding that allows businesses to advertise, sell and issue securities in their company to both non-accredited and accredited investors.
 Under Reg A, businesses can raise up to $75M in a 12-month period and are exempt from the more involved registration requirements outlined in the Securities Act of 1933.

 Under Regulation A, there are two offering tiers: